sarahhtbarton/spelling-bee/README.md

 The words are displayed in the console and you have the option of saving the words.

-Inpired by the game "spelling bee".
+Inspired by the game "spelling bee".

 THIS SCRIPT REQUIRES 'word.txt' FILE. which is a list of over 65,000 words.